-We suggest oral teriflunomide 7 mg daily for men or post-menopausal women with relapsing remitting MS who don’t want treatment with the better established MS therapies (eg, interferons and glatiramer acetate) that require injection.
+We suggest oral teriflunomide 7 mg daily for men or postmenopausal women with RRMS who don’t want treatment with the better established MS therapies (eg, interferons and glatiramer acetate) that require injection.

 Patients older than age 50, those with long-standing disability, and those with substantial spinal cord atrophy may be less likely to respond to intense immunosuppression with agents such as mitoxantrone than patients without these characteristics .